sharemind-sdk/auction-demo/README.md

 const LogHard::Logger logger(logBackend);
 ```

-After that is done we can create an instance of the `SystemController`, create
+After that is done we can create an instance of the `SystemController` and then
-an `IController::ValueMap` instance for the arguments and add an argument called
+create an `IController::ValueMap` instance for the arguments.
+We add an argument
-"bid", that the SecreC program expects.
-Note that the `IController::Value`
+called "bid", that the SecreC program expects.
+Note that the
-constructor also needs the protection domain and type of the argument.
-The third
+`IController::Value` constructor also needs the protection domain and type of
-argument to `Value` constructor is of type `std::shared_ptr<void>` and the data
+the argument.
+The third argument to `Value` constructor is of type
-is used directly as a pointer.
-Therefore we also need to pass in the size of the
+`std::shared_ptr<void>` and the data is used directly as a pointer.
+Therefore we
-data.
-For passing in arrays of data, we would point to the start of the array
+also need to pass in the size of the data.
+For passing in arrays of data, we
-and give the size as `sizeof(sm::Uint64) * lengthOfArray`.
+would point to the start of the array and give the size as `sizeof(sm::Uint64) *
+lengthOfArray`.

 ```C++
 sm::SystemControllerGlobals systemControllerGlobals;